 Technical and Engineering Support for repair and maintenance;

-Carrying out upgrade of systems and equipment of BNPP-1.
+Carrying out modernization of the systems and equipment of BNPP-1.

-Supplying the Unplanned and emergency spare part and reserved equipment (to be mentioned in another Contract).

 Assistance in performing the Unplanned/emergency repair and maintenance.

-Assistance to establish the Technical Support Organization (TAVANA Co.)

-Rendering services at Principal’s specialists sending to RF
+Technical Support and organizational support to TAVANA Co.

-Technical support and consulting at new NPP Units with WWER-1000(1200) designing, construction and operation.
+Technical Support and consulting at new NPP Units with WWER-1000/1200 designing, construction and operation.

-Technical and engineering support of operation
+Technical and Engineering Support for operation

-The Contractor can render Services on technical and engineering support of operation with forces of:
+The Contractor shall render Services on Technical and Engineering Support of operation at the BNPP Site with forces of:

-the Contractor’s specialists permanently working at BNPP Site;
+the Contractor’s Specialists permanently working ;

-the Contractor’s specialists set to IRI for the short period of time (for the period not exceeding 90 days), to render engineering services and technical support;
+the Contractor’s Specialists assigned for the short period of time (for the period not exceeding 90 days),;

-the Contractor’s specialist/specialists urgently sent to IRI;
+the Contractor’s Specialist(s) urgently sent ;

-RF organizations without sending to IRI;
+the Contractor’s Specialists relating to RF organizations without sending ;

-To render long-term services on technical support of BNPP operation, the Contractor’s authorized representative (representatives) the Contractor’s permanent specialists shall be sent to the Site/Tehran.
+To render long-term Services on Technical Support of BNPP operation, the Contractor’s authorized representative (s) and the Contractor’s permanent Specialists shall be sent to the BNPP Site/Tehran.
 The Contractor’s authorized representative shall arrange Services rendering under this Contract at BNPP Site/in Tehran.

-The list of the personnel, who may be involved in technical support of BNPP operation on the permanent basis during the first year of this Contract execution, shall be determined by the Principal in the Application for sending specialists (Appendix 2).
-Involvement of every Contractor’s specialist in works shall be performed by the Principal in compliance with the certain time periods specified in this Application Form.
+The list of the personnel, who shall be involved in Technical Support of BNPP operation on the permanent basis during the first year of this Contract execution, are given in the Appendix 20..
+Involvement of the Contractor’s Specialist for the next years shall be determined by the Principal in compliance with the Application Form specified in Appendix No.2.

-Functions and responsibilities of the Contractor’s permanent representatives are specified in Appendix 5.
+Duties and responsibilities of the Contractor’s permanent Specialists are specified in Appendix 5.

-The Principal shall sent to the Contractor officially the list of the Contractor’s permanent personnel, who will be involved in works during the second, third, fourth and fifth years no later than five months before the next year of the Contract execution starts.
+The Principal shall send to the Contractor officially the list of the Contractor’s permanent Specialists, who will be involved in works during the second, third, fourth and fifth years no later than five months before the next year of the Contract execution starts.

-The procedure of the Contractor and the Principal interaction at technical and engineering support of operation includes the following variants (Appendices 4.1.1; 4.1.2; 4.1.3; 4.1.4):
+The procedure of the Contractor and the Principal interaction at Technical and Engineering Support of operation are described as per Appendices 4.1.1; 4.1.2; 4.1.3; 4.1.4.

-sending the Contractor’s specialists for permanent work at the Site,

-short term (for the period not exceeding 90 days) sending of the Contractor’s specialists,

-urgent sending of the Contractor’s specialists,

-services rendering at place of the Contractor’s specialists permanent work.

-List of organizations on rendering engineering services and technical support at BNPP operation is available in Appendix 1.
+The non-limited list of organizations on rendering Engineering Services and Technical Support at BNPP operation is given in Appendix 1.

-During the Services rendering period set forth in the working time-schedule, the Contractor shall also render Services based on the Principal’s requests or lists of questions, issued in the agreed format and sent by official letter by fax and e-mail.
-Any notification, request, agreements, consent, approval or permit to be submitted by one Party to another in compliance with the Contract terms and conditions shall be sent in the form of a written document certified by signatures of the Parties representatives.
+The Contractor shall also render Services based on the Principal’s requests or lists of issues, developed in the agreed format (as per Appendix No.3) and sent by official letter by fax or e-mail to the Contractor's Representative at the BNPP Site.
+Any notification, request, agreements, consent, approval or permit is to be submitted by one Party to another Party in compliance with the terms and conditions of the Contract in the form of a written document certified by signatures of the Parties representatives.

-The Contractor’s specialists contractually employed at BNPP Site/Tehran may, represent the basic equipment manufacturers by the Contractor’s decision that shall not impede performance of their duties under this Contract.
-They may also be sent to other enterprises in IRI provided the expenses associated with such business trips including transportation, hotel accommodations, meals, medical service, and daily allowances shall be paid by the Principal.
+The Contractor's specialists may also be sent to other enterprises in IRI provided the expenses associated with such business trips including transportation, hotel accommodations, meals and medical service shall be paid by the Principal.
 These days are considered to be working days and shall be paid in running order.

-Technical and engineering support of maintenance and repairs
+Technical and Engineering Support on Planned maintenance and repairs